ghaiyan/TORNADOES/README.md

  H3K4me1	https://www.encodeproject.org/files/ENCFF532AGT/@@download/ENCFF532AGT.bed.gz

+# Main steps:
+1. Download the data set

+3. Extract Hi-C data

+4. Identify 2 types of TAD at different degrees

+5. Identify sub-compartment in calder

+6. Identify AB area with fanc tool

+7. Process AB data

+8. process and generate the result

+9. The proportion of different chip-seq peaks anchored by different classes

+10. Different types of chip-seq signal values

 ## step1.The Hi-C matrix with resolution of 1Mb, 50kb and 25kb was extracted by juicer tool.
 The IMR90 data sets for example, hic format file to download from https://data.4dnucleome.org/files-processed/4DNFIH7TH4MF/.